 Working Paper : Available upon request

-Unlocking Choices: The Impact of Credit Availability on Product Mix Evidence From India (with Neha Betai)
+Unlocking Choices: The Impact of Credit Availability on Product Mix Evidence From India

-Working Paper : Soon
+Working Paper : Available Soon

 This research proposal aims to understand the nexus between access to credit and product mix of a firm.
 We propose to do so by understanding how firms would switch the products produced when credit barriers are lifted.
 To explore this link, we measure how the manufacturing firms in India respond to credit availability by changing their product mix, by using the Branch Authorization Policy implemented by India in 2005 as a natural experiment.
-This will help us understand how firm's financial constraints can affect their economic decision making which can be crucial for development policies.
+This will help us understand how firm's financial constraints can affect their economic decision-making, which can be crucial for development policies.

-Gendered Labour Market outcomes from a local labour demand shock- Case of India (with Mariam Aminashvili)
+Gendered Labour Market outcomes from a local labour demand shock- Case of India

 Gender Wage Inequality in India